Developers

 Pros of VP9 vs. Other Codecs

 Android has supported VP9 since 4.4.
 “KitKat” launched in 2013, so all but the most ancient devices can use it.
-VP9 is open, making it free and convenient to deploy.
+VP9 is open source, making it free and convenient to deploy.
 By contrast, HEVC is mired in patent issues, making it expensive—and potentially troublesome—to use.
 It costs $0.20 per device to include HEVC support, which discourages adoption and may well give VP9 a longer tail for hardware manufacturers, even as new codecs eventually take over.

 Cons of VP9 vs. Other Codecs

 There are some issues with 360 videos and VP9.
 While YouTube works well with VP9 360-degree video, its metadata injector doesn’t.
 Other publishers may have similar issues.
 It is important to confirm that your target platform has support for the specific type of video you want to deploy, so testing before making a commitment is recommended.
-VP9 is also slow to encode.
+VP9 is also slower to encode.
 The more videos you have to deal with, the more of an issue that will be.

 Businesses Currently Using VP9

 VP9 can be found in many places.
 Google uses it on YouTube and Google Stadia, as mentioned earlier.
 It is also used for videos on WikiMedia Commons.
 Netflix uses it, though not exclusively, giving it a 35% bandwidth saving at equivalent quality.
+Meta, especially Facebook, use VP9 extensively, but they have stated their intention to update the majority of their video encoding to AV1.

 Use Cases/Business Situations Where VP9 Might Be a Good Choice of Video Codec